 One standout feature is the new enhanced portrait mode.
 Basically, this is a better portrait mode with a stronger bokeh effect and a better understanding of both humans and animals, as well as where the foreground and background collide.
 One problem we’ve seen with software-based portraits is that, sometimes, the phone can be too aggressive with its blur radius and cut off some people’s hair.
 This is especially prevalent for people with curly hair.

 Of course, we can expect camera features from last year to return, like Zoom Lock which uses AI to steady your zoomed-in shots.
 Samsung is hoping to win the Android photography crown this year, and on paper, it seems like Google might want to start worrying.

 Samsung Galaxy S22 Ultra vs. Galaxy S22 Plus vs. Galaxy S22: Performance and battery life

-The Galaxy S22 Plus uses a 4,500 mAh, which is 300 mAh smaller than last year's Galaxy S21 Plus.
+The Galaxy S22 Plus uses a 4,500 mAh battery, which is 300 mAh smaller than last year's Galaxy S21 Plus.
 In our testing, where we set a phone's display to 150 nits and task the device to endlessly load web pages over a 5G connection, the Galaxy S22 Plus turned in a result at 9 hours and 46 minutes in the 120Hz adaptive refresh mode and 9 hours and 57 minutes in the 60Hz mode.
 Comparatively the Galaxy S21 Plus managed 9 hours 53 minutes in adaptive mode and 9 hours and 41 minutes set at 60Hz.

 The Samsung Galaxy S22 Ultra has a large 5,000 mAH battery and managed 10 hours and 18 minutes over T-Mobile's network with the 60Hz mode turned on.
 This falls short of the 11 hours and 25 minutes we saw from the S21 Ultra.